Congyu-Lin/nuclear-pulse-dataset-for-pileup-correction/README.md

 <img src="https://github.com/Congyu-Lin/nuclear-pulse-dataset-for-pileup-correction/blob/main/detector.png" width="400">

 ## Dataset structure
-Our dataset incorporates the three aforementioned types of data.
+Our dataset incorporates the three types of data.
 Specifically, for Type i, the input feature consists of a 64 ns clip of pile- up signal, including 20 ns before and 44 ns after the pulse peak.
 The label for Type i is the energy of the particle corresponding to the pulse peak.
 For Type